JeremyMorgan/Weather-MCP-Server/README.md

 ## License

-MIT License - feel free to use and modify as needed.
+CC0 1.0 Universal - feel free to use and modify as needed.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.